 Short Term Disability before Pregnancy

-The ideal time to begin thinking about short term disability insurance is before getting pregnant.
+The ideal time to begin thinking about short-term disability insurance is before getting pregnant.
 Most private policies contain two exclusions that impact pregnancy: one for preexisting conditions, and one for childbirth.
-Plus, these policies can be difficult to find and may require extra steps.
-Plan ahead!
+In addition, these policies can be difficult to find and may require extra steps.

 Quotes and Rates